 Gula Melaka in English is palm sugar.
 But it is a specific type made from the sap of flower buds from the coconut palm.
 It is brown in colour, rock hard and usually comes in the shape of a cylinder.
 When boiled, Gula Melaka is thick, sticky and has a smoky sweet flavour.
 Once you have tasted Gula Melaka, you’ll never go back!

 You can find this variety of palm sugar from your Asian grocers and it’s an fantastic ingredient to make salad dressings with.
-You’ll be able to enjoy them in our Green Mango Salad with Grilled Pineapple and Thai Pomelo Salad with Roast Duck.
+You’ll be able to enjoy them in our Thai Green Mango Salad and Thai Pomelo Salad with Roast Duck.

 Why I Love Baby Cuttlefish Salad with Green Papaya